How finger puppets can help promote early language development in babies

 Bash explained that she sees how the 30-million-word gap can disadvantage children when they come to school, particularly because school can be highly verbally based.

-According to Dr. Gretchen Domek, a pediatrician, associate professor of Pediatrics and the Frankenburg research professor in Developmental Pediatrics at the University of Colorado Anschutz Medical Campus, talking with babies as young as two months old can set the stage for future vocabulary growth, school readiness and academic success.
+According to Dr. Gretchen Domek, a pediatrician, associate professor of Pediatrics at the University of Colorado School of Medicine and senior investigator for the Center for Global Health at the Colorado School of Public Health, talking with babies as young as two months old can set the stage for future vocabulary growth, school readiness and academic success.

 Consider a diaper change, Domek said: If a parent were to say 50 words during each diaper change, and they do five diaper changes a day, their baby could hear around 273,750 words after three years.
 And if a parent were to speak while they fed, dressed, bathed and played with their baby, that baby would be exposed to millions of words.